kirillanisimov0595/hybrid-surrogate-abutment-pressure/README.md

 Hybrid surrogate machine learning model (XGBoost) for operational prediction of abutment pressure ahead of the longwall face during formation of a demounting chamber.

-**Update (2026):** The plotting pipeline was revised to generate **English-language figures and labels** for international publication (IJMRE manuscript).
+**Update (2026):** The plotting pipeline was revised to generate **English-language figures and labels** for international users.
 All chart titles, axis labels, legends, and exported filenames follow English conventions.

 ## Key Metrics